Stem Cell in Arizona

 With that in mind, they have been developing techniques to initiate a healing response.
-This is a basic principle of regenerative medicine, also known as derived stem cell therapy, which stimulates the body’s own natural healing process to repair chronically damaged tissue.
-Damaged or diseased ligaments, tendons, joints, plantar fasciitis and heel pain all have the potential to benefit from regenerative treatments.
+This is a basic principle of regenerative medicine, which stimulates the body’s own natural healing process to repair chronically damaged tissue.
+Damaged or diseased ligaments, tendons, joints, plantar fasciitis, and heel pain all have the potential to benefit from regenerative treatments.

 What is Amniotic Fluid?

 Amniotic fluid is the liquid surrounding an unborn baby during pregnancy and is a by-product of the birthing process.
 During a C-section, the fluid is extracted and taken to a processing facility.
 No harm is done to the baby or mother.
-This fluid is made up of many different factors, including derived stem cells and growth factors.
+This fluid is made up of many different factors, including growth factors.

 Amniotic fluid also possesses protease inhibitors and hyaluronic acid.
-Protease inhibitors aid in halting damage to cartilage in an arthritic joint.
+Protease inhibitors aid in halting damage to cartilage in a joint with arthritis.
 Hyaluronic acid acts as viscosupplementation, potentially easing painful symptoms associated with degraded cartilage within a joint.

-The different factors in amniotic fluid all contribute to triggering the body’s natural healing response to potentially help strengthen and repair the body area.
+The different factors in amniotic fluid all contribute to triggering the body’s natural healing response to potentially help strengthen and repair the body’s damaged area.
 To understand how all the pieces work together, think of your body as a garden.
 Your injured joint is like the corner of the flower bed that struggles to sustain anything green.
-In order to make something grow, the gardener plants seeds, makes certain that there’s plenty of water and fertilizer, wards off bugs and provides the right amount of shade.
+In order to make something grow, the gardener plants seeds, makes certain there’s plenty of water and fertilizer, wards off bugs, and provides the right amount of shade and sun.

-The doctor does the same thing to help heal your damaged spot with an amino fluid supplement injection.
-The stem cells in the fluid act like seeds, hoping to bring new life to the area, the growth factors like water and fertilizer providing nutrients and attracting stem cells from your own body to help initiate healing.
+The doctor does the same thing to help heal your damaged area with an amino fluid supplement injection.
+The fluid acts like seeds, hoping to bring new life to the area, while the growth factors like water and fertilizer provide nutrients and attract cells from your own body to help initiate healing.
 The protease inhibitors prevent further damage from occurring just like bug spray keeps the aphids from eating the leaves, and the hyaluronic acid is like shade providing a comfortable environment to grow.
-Together, they help trigger your body to respond with the different factors in the fluid.
+Together, they help trigger your body to respond to the different factors in the fluid.